 The SFI certification program actually assures its timber company customers that it does not prohibit logging in old growth forests, wild areas that do not currently have roads, or other places in which ecological values are especially rich.

 SFI’s greenwashing harms forests.
 And SFI’s greenwash also undermines the hard work of those trying to protect forests, or create a more forest-friendly product.
-Right now, we’re demanding that mega-brand 3M drops the SFI label from its products, including Post-It notes.

 So far, 24 major US companies have distanced their brands from the SFI label, moving millions of dollars in buying power away from forest destruction.